Gravitational Waves from Hierarchical Triple Systems with Kozai-Lidov Oscillation: Waveform and Spectra for an Isolated Binary and a Coplanar Triple System

 Fig. ~\ref{fig:ecoplanarwaveform} shows waveform from an eccentric inner orbit with $e_{\rm in}=0.9$ in a hierarchical coplanar system.
-In this case, the amplitude becomes large near the periastron point just as the case of an eccentric isolated binary, but the modulation by the tertiary component is also found.
+In this case, the amplitude becomes large near the periastron point just as the case of an eccentric isolated binary.

-The energy spectra for Models ACC and ACE is shown in Fig. ~\ref{fig:spectra_3c}.
-Just as the case of an isolated circular binary, the spectrum from a circular inner binary in a coplanar hierarchical system shows two peaks corresponding to twice the orbital frequency of outer and inner orbit.
+The energy spectra for Models IA1$_{\rm CC}$ and IA1$_{\rm CE}$ are shown in Fig. \ref{fig:spectra_3c}.
+Just as the case of an isolated circular binary, the spectrum from a circular inner binary in a coplanar hierarchical system shows two sharp peaks corresponding to twice the orbital frequencies of outer and inner orbits.
+This confirms that the GWs from a coplanar hierarchical system is given by the superposition of two waves from inner and outer orbits.

 Unlike circular orbits, many higher harmonics appear in the spectra from an eccentric inner binary in a coplanar hierarchical system.
 As a result, we find a broad band spectrum of GWs, which is a little different from the spectrum of the eccentric isolated binary.
-This is because the eccentricity in a hierarchcal triple system is oscillating, which gives a rich structure in a spectrum.
+This is because the eccentricity in a hierarchical triple system is oscillating, which gives a rich structure in a spectrum.